Direct Cremation Guide

 How to choose a quality direct cremation provider

 It’s important to do your research before choosing a funeral service provider.
 We’d recommend selecting a reputable company with the relevant knowledge, experience and facilities to carry out a respectful funeral for your loved one.

 A low cost funeral should not mean substandard care.
-As part of the UK’s largest funeral group, we’re the only direct cremation provider that has its own staff, vehicles, mortuaries and crematoriums.
+As part of the UK’s largest funeral group, we’re the only direct cremation service provider that has its own staff, vehicles, mortuaries and crematoriums.
 Our nationwide network of facilities ensures a consistently high quality of care, teamed with decades of experience in conducting funerals.

 As recognition to our high quality services, we were awarded Best Direct Cremation Provider in the 2018 Good Funeral Awards.